oortcloud/meteorite/README.md

 The `meteor` property is not required: apps will depend on Meteor's master branch by default.
 You can specify `meteor.branch`, `meteor.tag` or `meteor.git` to use alternate branches, tags and forks respectively.
 Note that `meteor.git` expects an actual URL, use `ssh://git@github.com/meteor/meteor.git` instead of `git@github.com:meteor/meteor.git`.

+Keep in mind that main Meteor repository doesn't work well on Windows yet and Meteor pinning is explicitly disabled for Windows users of Meteorite (default Meteor is always used).
+If you still want Meteorite to run your custom Meteor that works both on Windows and Linux, add `meteor.force-on-windows: true` parameter to `smart.json`.

 ``` json
 {
   "packages": {